savant-nz/carbon/BUILDING.md

     ruby Dependencies/BuildDependencies.rb

-If you are using Mac OS X and want to develop or test on iOS then build the dependencies for that platform also:
+If you are using macOS and want to develop or test on iOS then build the dependencies for that platform also:

     ruby Dependencies/BuildDependencies.rb --platform iOS